SRNV/Ogone/src/docs/async.README.md

 ### --then:...
 _in any Component_

-Waiting for the resolution of the AC.
+Waiting for the resolution of the Async Component.
 Then is a mixed feature/case, it means that it requires the name of case that you will use after the resolution of the component.
 Use `--then` like in JS:
 ```typescript